The fourth AEDC data collection will take place from 1 May 2018 to 31 July 2018.

 National, state and community AEDC data for the 2015 collection were released in early March 2016.

-If your school participated in the 2015 AEDC data collection but has not received this email, please contact the AEDC Helpdesk on 1800 092 548 or firstname.lastname@example.org.
+If your school participated in the 2015 AEDC data collection and you would like assistance accessing your AEDC school data, please contact the AEDC Helpdesk on 1800 092 548 or firstname.lastname@example.org.

 Visit the AEDC website for more information about the AEDC and 2015 data.

-Contact the Queensland AEDC team within the Department of Education and Training at email@example.com.
+Contact the Queensland AEDC team within the Department of Education at email@example.com.